-"If you have a fever of 99.8, are you contagious?
+"If you have a fever of 99.8, are you contagious?"

 cough, drainage, tired, achy

 So in your case, while your temperature is elevated, most doctors would not consider you to have a fever.
 Your other symptoms of cough, nasal drainage, fatigue, and generalized aching certainly sounds like a viral infection of some type, so it is important to speak with your doctor.
 This time of year, I would be very concerned that you may have influenza.
 If you did not get your flu shot this year this is even more likely.
 If you just developed these symptoms and you present your doctor within five days of the start of the symptoms, then you might be eligible to start a medication called Tamiflu.
 This is a medication that can help reduce the length of time that you are sick if this is the case.
 If your flu test comes back negative, or if your doctor does not think that's what it is, then you may just have a standard viral upper respiratory tract action that will get better with time.
 In either case, the general answer to your question is yes, you would be contagious if you have the symptoms.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.